As we all know, nothing lasts forever.

 Nope.
 It's about nuance, observation, "feel"... finesse.

+And you need to keep yourself in check, too.
 Remember, anything you add into an aquarium- wood, sand, botanicals, and of course- livestock- is part of the "bioload", and will impact the function and environment of your aquarium.
-I

-t's about understanding a balance, a quantity, a "cadence" for adding stuff, so that the closed environment of your aquarium can assimilate the new materials, and the bacteria, fungi, and other organisms which serve to break them down can adjust.
+Botanical-style aquariums embody the art of observation and study.
+Much like managing any type of aquarium, the successful botanical-style aquarium is about understanding a balance, a quantity, a "cadence" for adding stuff, so that the closed environment of your aquarium can assimilate the new materials, and the bacteria, fungi, and other organisms which serve to assimilate the bioload and break them down can adjust.

 1) Prepare all botanicals prior to adding them to your aquarium.